ADEData-Lab/ADE-EPC-Analysis/docs/INTERACTIVE_MODE.md

-# Interactive Analysis Mode
+# Interactive Analysis Mode (Legacy)

-Run the complete EPC analysis from start to finish in one window with interactive prompts.
+> **Note:** The interactive prompt-driven workflow was part of the London-centric Heat Street project and is no longer maintained.
+> The national ADE pipeline runs directly via `python run_ade_analysis.py`.
+The steps below are retained only for historical
+> reference alongside the archived code in `legacy/heat_street/`.

 ## Quick Start